Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Sherwood Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 2: INTERVENTIONS: By June 2024, Sherwood Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2025, Sherwood Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

 Strategy 1: Teachers will implement an intervention time within the school day in order to intervene for students struggling in the areas of reading and math.
+Interventionist will pull-out/push in to support students.
+After school tutoring will be held for students struggling to master grade level concepts.
+Snacks for tutoring will be required.

 Strategy's Expected Result/Impact: Increased STAAR scores